According to his most recent YouTube videos, he’s still on the vegan diet. But how it all started, and is he planning to continue?

 Who is David Laid?

-If you’re following fitness trends, then you’ve probably heard about him at least a couple of times.
+David Laid is a bodybuilder, fitness model, and social media personality.
+If you’re following fitness trends, you’ve probably heard about him a few times.

 His body transformation videos on YouTube have inspired many to make a change in their life.

 In August 2020, this Estonia-born bodybuilder, powerlifter, and fitness influencer shared with more than one million Instagram followers that he’s going vegan.

 Since he went vegan, David’s diet mainly consists of smoothies and protein shakes, a lot of green vegetables, like spinach and kale, and plenty of fruit.

 For his carbs, he mainly relies on rice, beans, and lentils.
 In one of his videos, he shared his meal plan, which looks something like this:

 Related Article: Is Rice And Beans Diet Good For Weight Loss?